teambit/docs/docs/tutorial/07-add-components.md

 - Bit has generated a package for that component in the workspace `node_modules` directory.
 That includes compiling the source-code using the [development environment compiler](/docs/compiling/overview).
   The **package name** will be `@demo-org/demo-scope.hooks.use-jokes`, following the pattern `@<owner>/<scope>.<namespaces>.<component-name>`.
-   Component package properties can me modifies, [see here](/docs/packages/overview) to lean more.

 :::info
 Components using other components in the same workspace should only use the components' absolute paths, i.e, their package names.